LLM Construction

 Why This Matters

-The transformer is the architecture behind every modern large language model: GPT-4, Claude, Gemini, Llama.
+The transformer is the public blueprint behind current open large language model families: Llama, Mistral, DeepSeek, and Qwen.
 It replaced recurrent and convolutional architectures for sequence modeling because of one key property: self-attention allows every token to attend to every other token in parallel, enabling the model to learn long-range dependencies without the vanishing gradient problem of RNNs.

-Understanding the transformer mathematically (not just as a diagram, but as a sequence of matrix operations with specific dimensions, costs, and properties) is essential for understanding everything built on top of it: RLHF, mechanistic interpretability, scaling laws, and efficiency research.
+Understanding the transformer mathematically as the sequence of matrix operations introduced by Vaswani et al. (2017, Sections 3.1-3.3) with specific dimensions, costs, and properties is the prerequisite for understanding RLHF, mechanistic interpretability, scaling laws, and efficiency research.

 Mental Model